 If you’re on Windows 7, the most popular OS in the world, and are struggling to wipe out the app from your computer, this is for you.

-How to completely uninstall Spotify on Windows 7
+How to entirely remove Spotify on Windows 7

 - Manually remove and delete all components or elements